-While CBD is not classified as a health supplement by the FDA, people far and wide are taking CBD products to help restore the body—including with muscle building and recovery.
+While CBD oil for athletes is not classified as a health supplement by the FDA, people far and wide are taking CBD products to promote exercise performance, enhance muscle building, and to speed recovery after intense workouts.

-CBD and other cannabis extracts are commonly considered to have sedative or relaxation effects, given the many people who seek out CBD for its prospective anxiety reducing and sleep enhancing properties.
 However, the stimulating potential of this compound is too often overlooked.
-CBD has shown to increase wakefulness and alertness when administered in lower doses, while the sedating effects are associated with higher doses.
+CBD with THC has been shown to increase wakefulness and alertness when administered in lower doses, while the sedating effects are typically associated with higher doses.
 For those looking to increase focus and energy by introducing CBD into their active lifestyle, this is a plus.

 But before you try CBD as a pre-workout booster, first consider what results you are hoping to achieve.
 The type of delivery method and when you choose to take CBD can play an important role in how you respond to the hemp extract.
 For instance, your body will absorb CBD more slowly if you ingest a capsule or edible when compared to other application styles, like inhalation or sublingual drops, which take effect much more quickly.

 You can choose a product that you like, and adjust the time at which you take it depending on when you hope to see the CBD take effect.
 Additionally, you’ll want to start with small doses of CBD if using it before a workout, especially since too much of the compound may hamper your motivation to exercise.

 The phrase “no pain, no gain” comes to mind when we think of building muscle, and delayed onset muscle soreness (DOMS) is the common culprit.
 The aches and pains that follow an intense workout are caused by the body’s response to heal microtears in the muscle fibers, which are a result of muscle tension and strain.
 While this sensation may be uncomfortable, it’s a good sign that your muscles are recovering and building stronger fibers that are more resistant to damage.